Dose-aware Diffusion Model for 3D PET Image Denoising: Multi-institutional Validation with Reader Study and Real Low-dose Data: Introduction

 Many different deep learning (DL) methods were proposed for low-dose/low-count PET image reconstructions/restorations \cite{xu_200x_2017, zhou2020supervised, ouyang_ultra-low-dose_2019, zhou2021mdpet, zhou2023fast, zhou_federated_2023, zhou2023fedftn, liu2022personalized, gong_pet_2019, onishi_anatomical-guided_2021, xie_unified_2023, liu_pet_2022}.
-In particular, with the advancement of cutting-edge generative models \cite{Croitoru.etal2023,Kazerouni.etal2023a}, diffusion models have demonstrated strong potential for low-dose PET imaging.
-Concretely, building upon the DDPM framework \cite{ho2020denoising}, Gong \textit{et al.} proposed to perform PET image denoising with MRI as prior information for improved image quality \cite{gong_pet_2023}.
-Unfortunately, PET-MR systems are not widely available and it would be time-consuming to obtain sequential and paired PET-MR images in reality for network training and image reconstructions.
-Jiang \textit{et al.}\cite{jiang_pet-diffusion_2023} adopted the latent diffusion model \cite{rombach_high-resolution_2022} for unsupervised PET denoising.
+In particular, with the advancement of cutting-edge generative models \cite{Croitoru.etal2023,Kazerouni.etal2023a}, diffusion models have demonstrated strong potential for low-dose PET imaging \cite{gong_pet_2023, jiang_pet-diffusion_2023}.
 Diffusion models have also been proposed for other imaging modalities, such as CT \cite{gao_corediff_2023} and MRI \cite{gungor_adaptive_2023, chung_score-based_2022}.
 However, we observe that most of these methods focus on 2D imaging, leaving the application of diffusion models for 3D PET imaging largely underexplored in the literature.
 Several challenges should be addressed to effectively apply diffusion models to 3D PET imaging.

-\textbf{First}, PET imaging (PET) is intrinsically a 3D imaging modality, while previous 2D diffusion works fail to consider 3D spatial correlation between different slices.
+\textbf{First}, PET imaging (PET) is intrinsically a 3D imaging modality, whereas previous 2D diffusion works do not take into account the 3D spatial correlation between different slices.
 Thus, a 3D diffusion model is desirable.
 However, due to the hardware memory limit, directly extending the diffusion model to 3D would be difficult.
-There are a few previous works that aim to address the 3D imaging problems of diffusion models.
-For example, Chung \textit{et al.}\cite{chung_solving_2023} proposed to apply a TV penalty term along the z-axis to remove inconsistencies within each reverse sampling step in the diffusion model.
-On the other hand, Lee \textit{et al.}\cite{lee_improving_2023} utilized 2 pre-trained perpendicular 2D diffusion models to remove inconsistencies between slices.
-Nonetheless, presented later in this paper, these previous methods failed to produce satisfactory results for 3D low-count PET (\textit{e.g.}, inaccurate organ boundaries in extreme low-dose settings, inconsistent 3D reconstructions, distorted image features in some cases).